jacquesmasuruku2/upgoma-26/services/README.md

 <img width="1200" height="475" alt="JacquesMasu" src="jacquesmasuruku2@gmail.com" />
 </div>

-# Run and deploy your AI Studio app
+# Run and deploy my app

 This contains everything you need to run your app locally.